Antlered-Viking/universal-configs/packages/prettier-config/README.md

 yarn add -D @antlered-viking/prettier-config
 ```

-Then just create `.prettierrc.json` at the root of your project with the following contents:
+Then just add the following to your package.json file:

 ```json
 {